offsoc/exploitdb/README.md

  Options
 =========
 ## Search Terms
-   -c, --case     [Term]      Perform a case-sensitive search (Default is inSEnsITiVe) -e, --exact    [Term]      Perform an EXACT & order match on exploit title (Default is an AND match on each term) [Implies "-t"]
+   -c, --case     [term]      Perform a case-sensitive search (Default is inSEnsITiVe) -e, --exact    [term]      Perform an EXACT & order match on exploit title (Default is an AND match on each term) [Implies "-t"]
-                                e.g. "WordPress 4.1" would not be detect "WordPress Core 4.1") -s, --strict               Perform a strict search, so input values must exist, disabling fuzzy search for version range e.g. "1.1" would not be detected in "1.0 < 1.3") -t, --title    [Term]      Search JUST the exploit title (Default is title AND the file's path) --exclude="term"       Remove values from results.
+                                e.g. "WordPress 4.1" would not be detect "WordPress Core 4.1") -s, --strict               Perform a strict search, so input values must exist, disabling fuzzy search for version range e.g. "1.1" would not be detected in "1.0 < 1.3") -t, --title    [term]      Search JUST the exploit title (Default is title AND the file's path) --exclude="term"       Remove values from results.
 By using "|" to separate, you can chain multiple values e.g. --exclude="term1|term2|term3"
+       --cve      [CVE]       Search for Common Vulnerabilities and Exposures (CVE) value

 ## Output
-   -j, --json     [Term]      Show result in JSON format -o, --overflow [Term]      Exploit titles are allowed to overflow their columns -p, --path     [EDB-ID]    Show the full path to an exploit (and also copies the path to the clipboard if possible) -v, --verbose              Display more information in output -w, --www      [Term]      Show URLs to Exploit-DB.com rather than the local path
+   -j, --json     [term]      Show result in JSON format -o, --overflow [term]      Exploit titles are allowed to overflow their columns -p, --path     [EDB-ID]    Show the full path to an exploit (and also copies the path to the clipboard if possible) -v, --verbose              Display more information in output -w, --www      [term]      Show URLs to Exploit-DB.com rather than the local path
-       --id                   Display the EDB-ID value rather than local path --colour               Disable colour highlighting in search results
+       --id                   Display the EDB-ID value rather than local path --disable-colour       Disable colour highlighting in search results

 ## Non-Searching
    -m, --mirror   [EDB-ID]    Mirror (aka copies) an exploit to the current working directory